Inedo/inedo-docs/Content/proget/feeds/universal/upack-migration.md

 ### Creating a Universal Feed

-In order to host your Universal Packages, you will need to create a Universal Package feed.
+In order to host your Universal Packages, you will need to create a Universal Feed.
 Navigate to "Feeds" and select "Create New Feed".
 From here select "Universal Packages".

 ![](/resources/docs/proget-upack-createfeed.png){height="" width="50%"}